Before you go

 Get a national park pass

-Details on buying a pass are available on the NSW Government Environment and Heritage website.
+Details on buying passes are available on the NSW Government Environment and Heritage website.
 Passes allow you to use the National Park pass holder lane on Kosciuszko Road at Sawpit Creek and Alpine Way Visitor Entry Stations.
 Look for the signs about which lane to use for pass holder entry.

 Kosciuszko Road between Perisher Blue and Charlotte Pass is often closed for most of the snow season to all vehicles except residents.
 There is no overnight parking beyond Sawpit Creek.
 You can check alpine conditions on the Live Traffic NSW website.